Last updated 2026-01-01

 Industry average net margin: ~22% | Average annual growth: ~5%

-Where your physical therapy practice falls within the 1.5x to 3.5x SDE range depends on five healthcare-specific factors that buyers evaluate during due diligence.
+Where your physical therapy practice falls within the 1.5x to 3.5x SDE range depends on a handful of physical therapy practice-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 The industry average net margin for physical therapy practice businesses is approximately 22% with annual sector growth of roughly 5%.
 Businesses that consistently exceed these benchmarks tend to command multiples closer to 3.5x SDE.